 The Government has eight different repayment plans for student loans, not including the Public Student Loan Forgiveness plan which has special requirements.
 Yes, you read that right – eight different plans!
 If that’s not confusing enough, not all student loans qualify for every repayment plan.
 So, you need to read the details of each repayment plan carefully.

 Out of the eight plans, the Standard, Graduated, and Extended repayment plans are not income-based.
 Instead, they have fixed repayment terms ranging from 10 years (Standard and Graduated) to 25 years (Extended).
 For example, the Graduated repayment plan begins with small monthly repayments.
 Then, it increases every two years in increments designed to stay on track for the 10-year repayment term.
 But remember, none of these repayment programs qualify for the Public Service Loan Forgiveness Program.

-IMPORTANT: All the income-based repayment plans require you to submit proof of your annual income each year through your loan servicer in order to remain in the plans.
-If you don’t submit this proof by the required date, you risk being disenrolled and having your loans revert to the standard prepayment plan.
+IMPORTANT: All income-based repayment plans require proof of your annual income each year through your loan servicer in order to remain in the plans.
+If you don’t submit proof by the required date, you risk being disenrolled and having your loans revert to the standard repayment plan.

-Ultimately, it is your responsibility to remember all the terms and rules of your loan and to meet all the deadlines.
+Ultimately, it’s your responsibility to remember all the terms and rules of your loan and to meet all the deadlines.
 You can’t count on your loan servicer to remind you that you need to be managing your student loan debt.

 Managing student loan debt

-If you thought that once you enrolled in a repayment plan you could just make payments and forget about your loans, you will find out the hard way (through increased payment amounts and extra fees) that you are mistaken.
+If you thought that once you enrolled in a repayment plan you could just make payments and forget about your loans, you’ll find out the hard way (through increased payment amounts and extra fees) that you’re mistaken.
 To avoid any problems managing your federal student loans, you should always: